Seasoned Chicken Breasts

 – Seasonings.

-If you can only get the McCormick in your area don’t worry, that is the most important one.
+If you can only get the McCormick in your area, don’t worry.
+That is the most important one.
 The chicken will be great with just that one.
 You will simply shake the spices over one side of the chicken.

-That’s pretty easy, right?
-I like easy.
-Next, you will take another piece of foil and cover the chicken while you bake it for the first 40min.
+That’s pretty easy, right? Â I like easy.
+Next, you will take another piece of foil and cover the chicken while you bake it for the first 40 minutes.

 Bake the chicken in a 375 oven.

-If you count Weight Watcher Points Plus it counts as the same as plain chicken, 1 point per ounce.
+If you count Weight Watcher Points Plus, it counts as the same as plain chicken, 1 point per ounce.

 Enjoy!